RobinGhosh64/python-flask-test/README.md

 If you need an free Azure account, you can [create one for free](https://azure.microsoft.com/en-us/free/).

-Create Azure Web App for Python
+# Create Azure Web App for Python

-# Change these values to the ones that you want to use
-# Then run the command as follows:
+Change these values based on your instance name and resource group Then run the command as follows:

 RESOURCE_GROUP_NAME='my-rsg-1' \
 APP_SERVICE_NAME='testforrobinpython'